-Employees and students may be reimbursed for mileage at the official state rate when a personal vehicle is used for component university business whether the travel is local or outside the component university area in accordance with UHV Policy F-1, Reimbursement for Travel and Other Expenses.
+Employees may be reimbursed for mileage at the official state rate when a personal vehicle is used for university business whether the travel is local or outside the area in accordance with UHV Policy F-1, Reimbursement for Travel and Other Expenses.
+(References)

 TRAVEL OUTSIDE THE UNITED STATES

-Departments, units and student organizations sponsoring organized travel outside the United States are responsible for assuring compliance with the provisions of UHV Policy and Procedure, F-8, Foreign Travel.
+Departments, units and student organizations sponsoring organized travel outside the United States are responsible for assuring compliance with the provisions of UHV Policy, F-8, Foreign Travel.
+(References)

 Students driving privately owned vehicles for organized student travel outside the U. S. must have all appropriate licenses, certificates and insurance required by the country they are traveling in.

 SAFETY GUIDELINES FOR DRIVERS AND OCCUPANTS

 Drivers and occupants engaged in student travel have an obligation to act responsibly and use sound judgment when traveling.
 Personal liability may be incurred in the event of an accident caused through personal negligence or violation of laws.

 - obey all traffic laws and regulations, including posted speed limits;